aaronfagan/aws-lambda-cloudfront-invalidation/README.md

-# Configure AWS Lambda to Automatically Invalidate Cloudfron Objects from S3
+# Configure AWS Lambda to Automatically Invalidate Cloudfront Objects from S3
 By Aaron Fagan